 Impunity, which is freedom from any risk of being punished for doing something wrong, shall not be tolerated.

-Public procurement activities shall be undertaken bearing in mind the requirement for meeting the closest public scrutiny
+Public procurement activities shall be undertaken bearing in mind the requirement for meeting the closest public scrutiny.

 Accounting Officers

 Accounting Officers shall ensure availability of funds to meet the commitments under procurement contracts.
 They must ensure that procurement bills are paid in a timely manner and avoid accumulation of pending bills.